34 gallon fuel tank for the Catalina 42. Many of the early fuel tanks were only 0.090" thick, while our standard thickness is 0.125".

 You must verify the dimensions of the tank are suitable for your use.
 It is always possible the tank size changed during production but the change was not recorded.

 Includes a baffle and installation of two inspection ports to facilitate future cleaning of the tank.
+Also includes an extra set of pick up and return fittings for the gen set.

 • Height (maximum): 13-7/8"